Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 - These two squads combine to allow 36.8 points per game, 19.7 fewer than this contest's over/under.

-- The Buckeyes and their opponents have scored an average of 64.3 points per game in 2021, 7.8 more than Saturday's total.
+- The average total in Buckeyes games this season is 64.3, 7.8 points more than Saturday's over/under of 56.5.

-- The 48.7 PPG average total in Scarlet Knights games this season is 7.8 points fewer than this game's over/under.
+- The 56.5 over/under in this game is 7.8 points higher than the 48.7 average total in Scarlet Knights games this season.

 Ohio State Stats and Trends

-- The Buckeyes have been favored by 15.5 points or more two times this season and covered the spread in one of them.
+- The Buckeyes have been favored by 15 points or more three times this season and covered the spread in one of them.

 - Ohio State's games this year have hit the over on two of four set point totals (50%).